bbauska/reagan-to-trump/README.md

 He deregulated the media forming Fox 'news'.
 It's stupid 'boomers' only news source.

 7.2 million Americans march against Trump and his sycophants & are labelled Hamas and anti-democrats.
 No arrests.
-No injuries=.
-No murders.
+No injuries.
+No damages.

 # Neo-liberalism
 - Neoliberalism is a political and economic philosophy that emphasizes free-market capitalism, deregulation, and minimal